jcwarwick/Password-changer/README.md

 https://jcwarwick.github.io/Password-generator/

-In this project I added the elements needed to make the existing site work correctly. i demoonstrated proper use and understanding of
+In this project I added the elements needed to make the existing site work correctly. i demoonstrated proper use and understanding of the following elements of java script.

 - if statments,